How to Build a Document Search System from Multiple File Types

 - Inconsistent mime detection - relying solely on file extension misclassifies plenty of files.
 Use the trigger's reported content type and fall back on a simple sniff.

-replaceor an HTML parser before embedding. - Spreadsheet semantics - a CSV embedded as raw rows is rarely useful.
+replacefirst, or setDocument TypetoHTMLso the Knowledge node extracts readable text for you. - Spreadsheet semantics - a CSV embedded as raw rows is rarely useful.
 Generate a short natural-language summary in the Transform step (column names, row count, a couple of sample rows) so retrieval has something semantic to match against.

 Testing

-Index one document of each format you intend to support, using deliberately different topics so you know which file each answer should come from.
-Hit the search endpoint with five questions, one targeted at each format.
-Confirm each answer cites the correct source and that the format filter works when you narrow the query.
+Embed one document of each format you intend to support, using deliberately different topics so you know which file each answer should come from.
+Use a Transient collection first if you want to rehearse the embed-then-query flow on a single run before committing to your persistent collection.
+Then call the search endpoint with five questions, one targeted at each format.
+Confirm each answer draws from the correct source, and that adding a {{ input.format }} constraint to the Prompt narrows the result as expected.